ML-Bioinfo-CEITEC/pknots_experiments/data-preprocessing/README.md

 We are now doing the length comparison not strictly but in bins of size 5.

+The script also adds a 'label' column for easier later recognition of knotted and unknotted proteins.

 Applied to the previous clustered dataset, we have 205 994 sequences in total.

+## 3) Adding IPRO and PFAM names

+**Input** `length_normalized_VERSION.csv.gz` (length-normalized)
+**Output** `families_added_VERSION.csv.gz` (with added IPRO and PFAM)

+Part of the given dataset may not contain information about IPRO and PFAM family, so use [add_ipro_and_pfam_family.ipynb](add_ipro_and_pfam_family.ipynb) to add it.
+It uses spyprot and searches Uniprot with sequence IDs and extracts information about their PFAM and IPRO family.
+To be consistent, it recomputes the families for all proteins.

+The ID column is modified to contain the pure Uniprot ID ('AF-' prefix and '-F1' suffix is deleted)

+## 4) Splitting to train and test dataset

+**Input** `families_added_VERSION.csv.gz` (with families) **Output** dataset uploaded to Hugging Face

+Use [split_dataset_train_test.ipynb](split_dataset_train_test.ipynb) to split the processed dataset into train and test set ready for model training and testing.
+The split is done randomly so far.
+The prepared dataset is then uploaded to Hugging Face.

+The current processed version of the dataset can be found at [Hugging Face](https://huggingface.co/datasets/EvaKlimentova/knots_AF)